 - ¼ cup (27 g) GF oat flour (such as Bob’s Red Mill)

-- 2 tablespoons (12 g) Dutch-process cocoa powder (look for alkali in the ingredients list)
+- 2 tablespoons (12 g) Dutch-process cocoa powder (or natural cocoa for a brighter color but more dense texture)

 Instructions